This blog may contain affiliate links. Read our disclosure policy for more info.

 With this private tour (only your group goes), you will fly from Buenos Aires to explore Iguazu National Park for a full day before flying back.
 You’ll get to determine which order you want to see things in and where you want to spend the most of your time at.
 It includes flights and the park fee.

 If you want to see more options, we wrote a complete guide on the best tours to Iguazu Falls from Buenos Aires!

 Fuerza Bruta was the most surprising thing I’ve done in Argentina.
 And what I mean by that was I didn’t expect much, but it blew me away.

 For those who don’t know, Fuerza Bruta is a very famous dance theater show that originated in Buenos Aires in 2003.
 To me, it reminds me of Cirque du Soleil mixed with more dance and abstract art.

 Due to its popularity, there are now 3 full-time dance casts with one performing at the Daryl Roth Theater, Off-Broadway, New York.

 Before lining up for a ticket in Buenos Aires for an hour, I had no idea what to expect.
 To be honest, I was a little annoyed that Bailey was dragging me along.
-But it turned out to be an amazing show and all-round awesome night!
+But it turned out to be an amazing show and an all-around awesome night!
 The show was really spectacular even for someone who doesn’t consider himself a “dance fan.”

 Fuerza Bruta originated in Buenos Aires but seeing a show there can be hard as the cast travels the world performing shows.
 However, if you’re lucky enough to catch them, this is a true Argentinian experience.

-If you’re going to Buenos Aires, be sure to read our blog (written by a local) on the best areas to stay in Buenos Aires!
+Related Read: If you’re going to Buenos Aires, be sure to read our blog (written by a local) on the best areas to stay in Buenos Aires!
 It lists the best negihborhoods and hotels in terms of safety and location!